MicrosoftDocs/azure-media-services/media-services/latest/live-event-outputs-concept.md

 The resolutions and bitrates contained in the output from the live encoder is determined by the preset.
 If using a **Standard** live encoder (LiveEventEncodingType.Standard), then the *Default720p* preset specifies a set of six resolution/bit rate pairs, going from 720p at 3.5 Mbps down to 192p at 200 kbps.
 Otherwise, if using a **Premium1080p** live encoder (LiveEventEncodingType.Premium1080p), then the *Default1080p* preset specifies a set of six resolution/bit rate pairs, going from 1080p at 3.5 Mbps down to 180p at 200 kbps.
 For information, see [System presets](live-event-types-comparison-reference.md#system-presets).

 > [!NOTE]
-> If you need to customize the live encoding preset, open a support ticket via Azure portal.
-Specify the desired table of resolution and bitrates.
-Verify that there's only one layer at 720p (if requesting a preset for a Standard live encoder) or at 1080p (if requesting a preset for a Premium1080p live encoder), and 6 layers at most.
+> If you need to customize the live encoding preset, please open a support ticket via Azure Portal.
+You should specify the desired table of video resolution/bitrates and audio bitrates.
+For video, verify that there is only one layer at 720p, and at most 6 layers for video.
+For audio, you can customize with the following discrete AAC audio bitrates (96k, 112k, 128k, 160k, 192k, 224k, 256k, 320k, 384k, 448k, 512k).
+Also please specify that you are requesting a *custom* preset in the support ticket.

 ## Creating live events